johnament/resteasy-netty-cdi/README.md

+This code has been contributed upstream to Resteasy: https://github.com/resteasy/Resteasy/tree/master/jaxrs/server-adapters/resteasy-netty4-cdi

 # Integrating Weld + Netty + RestEasy

 Why would I do something like this?
 I recently had a need to run a simple socket server (rather than a true application server) for the first time in a few years.
 I wanted to still use some of my enterprisey tools, I needed it to be a basic REST server, but run at very small amounts of memory.
 I've also been a bit unhappy with my application server of choice, mostly because of how my team wants to build things and deploy things.